John Byng: Legacy

 Byng's execution was satirised by Voltaire in his novel Candide.
-In Portsmouth, Candide witnesses the execution of an officer by firing squad and is told that "in this country, it is good to kill an admiral from time to time to encourage the others" (Dans ce pays-ci, il est bon de tuer de temps en temps un amiral pour encourager les autres).
+In Portsmouth, the novel's protagonist Candide witnesses the execution of a British admiral by firing squad and is told that "in this country, it is good to kill an admiral from time to time to encourage the others" (Dans ce pays-ci, il est bon de tuer de temps en temps un amiral pour encourager les autres).
 Byng was the last of his rank to be executed in this fashion; 22 years after the event, the Articles of War were amended to allow "such other punishment as the nature and degree of the offence shall be found to deserve" as an alternative to capital punishment.

 In 2007, some descendants of the Byng family petitioned the government for a posthumous pardon.
 The Ministry of Defence refused.
 Members of his family continue to seek a pardon, along with a group at Southill in Bedfordshire where the Byng family lived.
 Byng's execution has been called "the worst legalistic crime in the nation's annals".
 Some defend the policy, however; the English naval historian Nicholas A. M. Rodger believes it may have influenced the behaviour of later naval officers by helping inculcate:

 a culture of aggressive determination which set British officers apart from their foreign contemporaries, and which in time gave them a steadily mounting psychological ascendancy.
 More and more in the course of the century, and for long afterwards, British officers encountered opponents who expected to be attacked, and more than half expected to be beaten, so that [the latter] went into action with an invisible disadvantage which no amount of personal courage or numerical strength could entirely make up for.

 Such policy considerations were no comfort to the family of their victim.
 Warren Tute said "far from encouraging anyone at all, this judicial murder had the opposite effect".

 Admiral Byng was buried in the Byng vault at the Church of All Saints in Southill, Bedfordshire.
 His epitaph there expresses their view: